Novel light regimes and drought effects on temperate forest plant biodiversity

 Data Utilization

 CanopyChange will be the first integrative study of pan-European forest plant biodiversity responses to no-analog light regimes and drought.
-It is at the heart of biodiversity conservation and forest management, delivering much-needed information for policymakers and managers to adapt to the future, no-analog conditions in European forests.
+It is at the heart of biodiversity conservation and forest management, and will deliver much-needed information for policymakers and managers to adapt to the future, no-analog conditions in European forests.

 Financiële details & Tijdlijn